TheArtificial/theartificial.nl/source/blog/2018/05-11-animtut.html.md

 ### 4. Iteration

         .diamond{
           animation-name: diamondMoves;
           animation-duration: 6s;
           animation-iteration-count: 1;
         }

-The `animation-iteration` property specifies the number of times an animation cycle should be played before stopping.
+The `animation-iteration-count` property specifies the number of times an animation cycle should be played before stopping.

 The possible values are:

-* an entier or a decimal number like `0,5` or `1`
+* a whole number (integer) or a decimal number like `0,5` or `1`
 * the keyword `infinite` to have the animation repeats forever.